Paulina Pepys1

 Last Edited=11 Dec 2005

-Sir William Smith gained the rank of Colonel in the service of the Army in Ireland.2 He held the office of Sheriff of Essex from 1615 to 1616.1 He lived at Hill Hall, Theydon Mount, Essex, England.1
+He gained the rank of Colonel in the Army in Ireland.2 He held the office of Sheriff of Essex from 1615 to 1616.1 He lived at Hill Hall, Theydon Mount, Essex, EnglandG.1

 Children of Sir William Smith and Bridget Fleetwood